Looking for ways to reduce the cost of your weekly shop? Well, rather surprisingly, Amazon Pantry could help you save money.

 Should I start using Amazon Pantry?

-If you’re a Prime member, then Amazon are certainly worth considering.
+If you’re a Prime member, then Amazon is certainly worth considering.
 They beat the major supermarkets for every day low prices.
 Delivery prices are reasonable, but slightly more expensive compared to delivery saver discounts offered by the likes of Tesco and Sainsburys.

 I am already a Prime member, so use Amazon Pantry for any extra items that I can’t find for a discount when I do my usual weekly shop.